tracyloisel/active_topic/README.md

 ## About Shopmium

-[Shopmium](https://www.shopmium.com) is a free application that enables you to access exclusive offers on everyday brands found in the supermarket.
-As a user, you simply buy the featured product from your nearest store, take a picture of your receipt and get up to 100% cashback paid directly into your PayPal or bank account!
+[Shopmium](https://www.shopmium.com) is a free application that enables you to access exclusive offers on everyday brands found in supermarkets.
+As a user, you simply buy the featured product at the nearest store, take a picture of your receipt and get up to 100% cashback paid directly into your PayPal or bank account!

-Offers in the app change weekly as we work with over 500 of the biggest supermarket product manufacturers, such as Danone, Nestlé, SC Johnson, Heineken, McCain, Pepsico and many more; who are featuring different products and providing Shopmium users with an exclusive offer to buy that product.
+Offers in the app changes weekly as we work with over 500 of the biggest supermarkets products manufacturers, such as Danone, Nestlé, SC Johnson, Heineken, McCain, Pepsico and much more.
+These products manufacturers are featuring different products and are providing Shopmium users with exclusive offers to buy these products.
 More than 5 million people in the UK, France and Belgium are already experiencing Shopmium.
-When will you try it? 😉

 Shopmium started in France in 2011, and today, across Paris and London, we are a team of 70 and proud to say that we’ve already won many awards for our app.